-The CIO of a Fortune 500 wholesale club chain was concerned that a plan to evolve the IS organization into a more customer-focused entity was having an unintended, negative effect on project and change execution.
+The CIO of a Fortune 500 wholesale club chain was concerned that a plan to evolve the IS organization into a more customer-focused entity had an unintended, negative effect on project and change execution.

-Interviews with senior IS Management revealed that the existing project lifecycle was not being followed consistently, and that project managers were taking individual approaches to every project, resulting in various, inconsistent and often poor project tracking, communication, and documentation methods throughout the organization.
+Interviews with senior IS Management revealed that the existing project lifecycle was not consistently followed, and project managers took individual approaches to every project, resulting in various, inconsistent, and often poor project tracking, communication, and documentation methods.

-In general, the organizational culture fostered an often imprudent focus on simply ‘getting things done,’ without fully considering all impacted parties or systems, and without regard for general best practices.
+In general, the organizational culture fostered an often imprudent focus on simply completing assignments as quickly as possible without fully considering all impacted parties or systems, or regard for general best practices.
 Ultimately, Sophelle collaborated with IS management to establish the following goals:

 - Institute repeatable processes and achieve predictable outcomes

 - Establish capability based on the organization, not the individual

 - Increase visibility into project and change management processes

 To achieve the established goals, Sophelle managed a complete re-engineering of the organization’s project lifecycle and changed management procedures.
 With input from IS team members, and the strong backing of IS management, Sophelle clearly documented the lifecycle and changed management processes.

 To facilitate the execution of projects and changes, Sophelle developed straightforward project management tools and templates, leveraging in-house technology whenever possible.
 Throughout the re-engineering process, Sophelle consultants conducted training sessions, guiding IS team members through the transition to a new, better project lifecycle.

 - Created a comprehensive set of lifecycle templates for use in all projects including: Meeting Minutes, Meeting Agendas, Requirements Specification, Technical Design, System and User Test Plans, Project Milestone Checklists, Project Plan.